Postgraduate Diploma in TESOL

 Mode of Assessment: Continuous Assessment and Exam

 This module combines current language curriculum theory and curriculum design approaches with hands-on application.
-It also examines the types of language syllabus featured in textbooks and course materials used by teachers and their students in different ESL and EFL contexts.
-Through a combination of input sessions or lectures, group discussions and learning activities, and classroom tasks, participants will be familiarized with key concepts and approaches related to syllabus and course design, as well as the challenges and issues concerning language curriculum planning and implementation.
-Participants will be tasked to propose and design a short course or a unit of study for a targeted group of learners as part of the module assessment.
-The course/unit of study proposal will include clearly defined course aims and learning outcomes, the proposed course outline, structure and suggested content, and a description of the principles that guide the content and sequencing, the format and presentation, and the monitoring and assessment of the course/unit of study.
+It examines the types of language syllabus featured in textbooks and course materials used by teachers and their students in different TESOL contexts.
+Course participants will be familiarized with key concepts and approaches related to language syllabus and course design, as well as key challenges and issues concerning language curriculum planning and implementation.
+Course participants will be tasked to design a proposed course or a unit of study for a targeted group of learners as part of the module assessment.
+The course/unit of study proposal will include clearly defined course objectives and learning outcomes, the course/unit of study outline, structure and suggested content, and a description of the principles that guide the content and sequencing, the format and presentation, and the monitoring and assessment of the course/unit of study.

 Admission Requirements